AyayronCodes/Blockchain-Practice/README.md

 <2021> </br>

-Record of some of the channels I really liked: </br>
 Whteboard Crypto: https://www.youtube.com/c/WhiteboardCrypto (easier to watch for beginners, watched most of the vids) </br>
 Patrick Collins: https://www.youtube.com/c/PatrickCollins (great content, has free courses on freeCodeCamp channel too) </br>
 Finematics: https://www.youtube.com/channel/UCh1ob28ceGdqohUnR7vBACA (solid all around, learned a lot of defi related stuff here, watched most of the vids) </br>